Highlights

 Bring in the pros if you don’t know what's wrong with your pump.

-A good sump pump is invaluable for protecting your home during basement floods.
-But, what should you do if your trusty pump isn’t working?
-There are several reasons why your pump may be failing you.
-These are the most common sump pump problems and how to remedy them.
+A good sump pump is invaluable when it comes to protecting your home from basement floods because it can detect rising water levels and pump away excess water to the outside of your home.
+But what should you do if your trusty pump isn’t working?
+There could be several reasons your pump is failing you, such as a faulty float sensor or a power failure.
+We’re outlining the most common sump pump problems and how to remedy them below.

 One of the most common reasons that sump pumps fail is an electrical power outage.
-In the event of a power outage, it’s important to have a backup generator on hand.
-Then, if you ever lose power because of a storm, you can manually turn this generator on to prevent flooding.
+In this case, it’s important to have a sump pump backup system installed.
+Then, if you ever lose power because of a storm, you can manually turn the backup on to prevent flooding.

 If your sump pump is constantly running, there are three possible causes: